 Please report the number of instructional faculty members in each category for Fall 2023.
-Include faculty who are on your institution the census date your institution uses for IPEDS/AAUP.
+Include faculty who are on your institution's payroll on the census date your institution uses for IPEDS/AAUP.

-The following definition of full-time instructional faculty is used by the American Association of University Professors (AAUP) in it Faculty Compensation Survey (the part time definitions are not used by AAUP).
-Instructional Faculty is defined as those members instructional-research staff whose major regular assignment is instruction, including those with released time for research.
-Use the below to determine inclusions and exclusions:
+The following definition of full-time instructional faculty is used by the American Association of University Professors (AAUP) in its annual Faculty Compensation Survey (the part time definitions are not used by AAUP).
+Instructional Faculty is defined as those members of the instructional-research staff whose major regular assignment is instruction, including those with released time for research.
+Use the chart below to determine inclusions and exclusions:

-Full-Time Part- A. Instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows Exclude Include only one or more credit c B. Administrative officers with titles such as dean of students, librarian, registrar, Include only coach, and the like, even though they may devote part of their time to classroom Exclude one or more instruction and may have faculty status credit c C. Other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Incl D. Undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like Exclude Excl E. Faculty on sabbatical or leave with pay Include Excl F. Faculty on leave without pay Exclude Excl G. Replacement faculty for faculty on sabbatical leave or leave with pay Exclude Incl
+Full-Time Part-Time A. Instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows Exclude Include only if they teach one or more non-clinical credit courses B. Administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status Exclude Include only if they teach one or more non-clinical credit courses C. Other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Include D. Undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like Exclude Exclude E. Faculty on sabbatical or leave with pay Include Exclude F. Faculty on leave without pay Exclude Exclude G. Replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include

-Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for resea
+Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research).

 Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
-Also included faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
-Employees who are not contime instruction faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.
+Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
+Employees who are not considered full-time instruction faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.

-Minority faculty: includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Na Hawaiian or other Pacific Islander, or Hispanic.
+Minority faculty : includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian or other Pacific Islander, or Hispanic.

-Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public any field such as arts, sciences, education, engineering, business, and public administration.
-Also includes terminal degrees form designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO) (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).
+Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
+Also includes terminal degrees formerly designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).

-Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) (master of fine arts in art or theater).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).